barnabytprowe/residual-entropy/README.md

 ================

-This repository contains code used to generate plots and results discussed in the paper "Residual Entropy".
+This repository contains code used to generate plots and results discussed in the paper "Residual Entropy" (see https://arxiv.org/abs/1907.03888)

 The code is well-tested in a Python 2.7+ environment, but should work fine in Python 3.
 Let me know by opening an Issue if I need to make tweaks to ensure this.

 The two main scripts are: